Iaryan-21/iaryan-21.github.io/_pages/cv.md

 **National Institute of Standards and Technology (NIST), U.S. Dept. of Commerce**

+**Generative AI Research** | *(June 2025 – Present)*
+- Responsible for the development of an image and video processing pipeline within NIST's GenAI program.
+This pipeline facilitates detection, recognition, and verification for forensic evaluation purposes, and includes content authentication analysis to screen for inappropriate and AI-generated content.

 **Generative AI Software Developer** | *(Nov 2024 – May 2025)*
 - Developing a multimodal authentication pipeline for NIST's GenAI program, creating evaluation metrics to detect fabricated content